-Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) prohibit unlawful employment termination based on sex, sexual orientation/gender identity, pregnancy, race/color, national origin, religion, disability, and age.
-The Family Medical Leave Act (FMLA) prohibits employers from retaliating against employees for exercising their FMLA rights.
+Retaliation occurs when an employer punishes an employee for engaging in a legally protected activity.
+Federal laws such as Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) protect employees from being punished for asserting their rights to be free from discrimination based on sex, pregnancy, race/color, national origin, religion, disability, age, and sexual orientation/gender identity.
+The Family Medical Leave Act (FMLA) also protects employees against retaliation for exercising FMLA rights.

 - Refusing to follow orders that would result in discrimination

-- Requesting or using FMLA leave
+- Requesting FMLA leave

 - Disciplinary action

-- Reduced authority
+- Reduced job authority

-- Significant Change in Job Responsibilities
+- Significant change in job responsibilities

-- Unwarranted or increased scrutiny of job performance
+- Increased scrutiny of job performance

-- Denial of a training opportunity
+- Denial of a promotion or training opportunity

-- More difficult work schedule or working conditions
+- More difficult work conditions or schedule

-- Spreading false rumors about employee
+- False rumors about an employee

-- Interfering with job performance or making work more difficult
+- Interference with job performance

-- Reduced pay or bonus
+- Reduced pay, bonus or other incentives

-You can arrange for an initial phone conference with Rich at no charge.
+You can arrange for an initial phone conference at no charge.